logzly. Vending Ventures

 3. Set Up Real‑Time Inventory Sensors

-There are two common approaches:
+You’ve got two common approaches:

-• Weight sensors – Each product slot has a tiny scale that measures weight loss as items are taken.
+• Weight sensors – Each slot has a tiny scale that measures weight loss as items are taken.

 • Optical sensors – Light beams detect when a product passes through the dispenser.